interest-protocol/sui-defi/README.md

 ### SUID Coin

 It is a stablecoin created by the lending module.
 It is pegged to he USD dollars.
 Users pay a constant interest rate to borrow it.

+### Airdrop

+It contains the airdrop module for the IPX governance.
+It distributes the tokens linearly to whitelisted addresses using a merkle tree.

+### Airdrop

 ## Live